programminghistorian/ph-submissions/en/drafts/enablar/enablar-lesson-4.md

     for p in pdfs[:10]:
         print(p)

 Now you can import spaCy, as well as its required PhraseMatcher.
-Unlike some other NLP approaches, which label data, tokenise (break a text into discrete words), and pre-process (converting all text to lowercase for instance) (see Havens, 2022), we perform these actions as part of our dictionary set-up, to hone our approach.
+Unlike some other NLP approaches, which label data, tokenise (break a text into discrete words), and pre-process (converting all text to lowercase for instance) [^29], we perform these actions as part of our dictionary set-up, to hone our approach.
 The last line loads spaCy's standard English langauge model, already downloaded.

     import spacy
     from spacy.matcher import PhraseMatcher, Matcher